Semiparametric Preference Optimization: Your Language Model is Secretly a Single-Index Model: Proofs

 Finally, the map $r'\mapsto \ell(r,\cdot)-\ell(r',\cdot)$ is Lipschitz in $d$ (in $L_2(\Pbb)$) up to a universal constant, so $N_2(u,\mathcal F_{r,\sigma})\le N(u,\Rcal,d)$ for all $u\le \sigma$, again up to constants.
 Absorbing constants into $C_1$ yields the displayed formula for $\phi$.
 The last displayed inequality follows from Lemma~\ref{lem:dDelta}. \end{proof}

-\subsubsection{Ranking suboptimality bound under symmetric-difference entropy}
+\subsubsubsection{Ranking suboptimality bound under symmetric-difference entropy}

-We now state and prove the instantiation of theorem 5 of \cref{asm:clemenccon}.
+We now state and prove the entropy-based instantiation of theorem~5 of \citet{clemenccon2008ranking}.

 \begin{theorem}[Entropy-based instantiation of \cref{thm:CLV5}] Assume \cref{asm:clemenccon} holds and let $r_n$ be an empirical minimizer of $L_n(r)$ over $\Rcal$.
-There exists a constant $C<\infty$ depending only on the universal constants in Theorem~\ref{thm:CLV5} and on the constant $c$ from \cref{asm:clemenccon} such that, for every $\delta\in(0,1)$, with probability at least $1-\delta$,
+There exists a constant $C<\infty$, depending only on the universal constants in Theorem~\ref{thm:CLV5}, on the constant $c$ from \cref{asm:clemenccon}, and on the fixed entropy exponents, such that, for every $\delta\in(0,0.5)$ and all sufficiently large $n$, with probability at least $1-\delta$,

 where $\mathfrak R_{n,\delta}$ can be taken as follows.

 \textbf{Case 1:} Assume $\log N_\triangle(\varepsilon,\Rcal)\le A\varepsilon^{-p}$ for some $A>0$ and $p>0$.
 Then: \begin{enumerate} \item[$(1a)$] If $0<p<1$, then